40ants/github-actions/README.rst

 ====

 * Support more grid layout for workflows with multiple combinations.
-* Let to choose which subset of the matrix to show.
-This should be interesting for projects having multiple jobs.
 * Add a special webhook which will be able to add an image into the pull-requests.
   This image should be rendered in a special mode and compare pull's results with results of the main branch.
-Diffrentcies should be hightlighted.
+Diffrencies should be highlighted.
 This will make visible for which matrix combinations a pull request makes fixes/breaks tests.

 Known Issues